Caledonian Stadium: Other uses

 In March 2001, the stadium hosted a rugby match between Caledonia Reds in their game against Edinburgh Reivers.
-In September 2022, the stadium was to play host to a rugby match for the first time in 21 years with Glasgow Warriors hosting Worcester Warriors, however due to uncertainty regarding the Warriors' future the match was cancelled.
+In September 2022, the stadium was to play host to a rugby match for the first time in 21 years with Glasgow Warriors hosting Worcester Warriors, however due to uncertainty regarding Worcester Warriors' future, the match was cancelled.

 The stadium first appeared as a concert venue when it successfully hosted Elton John in 2007 and its reputation was bolstered further when Rod Stewart entertained 19,400 fans there in 2010, then again in 2016, the second time entertaining 15,000 fans.
 Tom Jones was due to be performing a concert in his 80th Birthday Tour on 27 June 2020, and Westlife were due to be performing in the stadium on the following day for their "Stadiums in the Summer Tour", but both the tours were cancelled due to the COVID-19 pandemic.
 During the pandemic, the stadium was used as a drive-in cinema, showing Toy Story, Grease, Joker, and Braveheart, between 7 and 10 August.

 In July 2022, the Caledonian Stadium hosted Andrea Bocelli on his Believe World tour, and Duran Duran.